coherence-community/coherence-demo/README.md

    > push the above image to your repository accessible to that cluster.
 You will also need to
    > prefix the image name in your `helm` commands below.

-1. Install the Coherence Operator chart
+1. Install the Oracle Coherence Operator

    ```bash
    $ helm install \